itavares/bearCTFmini/README.md

 here is your flag: fs{l_SaIkgn1 7Pie_sRC 3ibsPeTha13rnrCG_T}1F

 ### CRYPT2
-This was created on a Windows x64 .
+This was created on a Windows x64, but does it matter?
 Can you decrypt it?

 56 47 68 6c 49 45 5a 73 59 57 63 67 61 58 4d 36 49 47 4a 6c 59 58 4a 44 56 45 5a 37 63 7a 4e 44 64 56 49 78 64 48 6c 66 59 6c 6c 66 4d 47 5a 56 63 32 4e 68 56 44 45 77 54 6e 30 3d